onstash/blog.onstash.me/content/blog/nginx-subdomain-config.md

 ```

 From the above you can gather the following points -
-* `server {}` - that tells nginx that "Hey this is how I think should configure the server"
+* `server {}` - that tells nginx that "Hey this is how I think you should configure the server"
 * `listen 80` - translates to "Listen to port 80, which is the default port for web clients"
 * `root /var/www/html;` - nginx understands that HTML file/files from that location can be served
 * `index index.html index.htm index.nginx-debian.html;` - this indicates that these kind of files should be served in a decreasing order of priority (left to right).